18 Different Types of Bees

 Because they lack scopa, these bees have a distinct look that sets them apart from other species (extra limbs to carry pollen around).

-Instead, these bees store their food in specialized compartments on their stomachs called crops.
+Instead, these bees store their food in specialized stomach compartments called crops.
 These different types of bees are social insects and live in colonies.

 This solitary bee prefers constructing its nests in preexisting tunnels whenever possible.